andrew henderson menu

 • 7.65% of your self-employment tax is generally considered a deductible expense, subjecting only 92.35% of your net earnings to self-employment tax.

-• Once you’ve determined your taxable net earnings, apply the 15.3% tax rate.
+• Once you’ve determined your taxable net earnings, you apply the 15.3% – 7.65% = 7.65% tax rate.

-• For 2023, the first $160,200 of earnings is subject to the Social Security portion.
+• For 2024, the first US$168,600 of earnings is subject to the Social Security portion.
+The figure will rise to US$176,100 in 2025.

-Who Has To Pay US Self-Employment Tax?
+Who Pays US Self-Employment Tax?

 You must pay self-employment tax if you meet any of the following conditions:

-• You had $108.28 or more in income from church employment.
+• You earned US$108.28 or more from church employment.

 The self-employment tax rules apply no matter how old you are and even if you’re receiving Social Security or Medicare.